navikt/NAV-SMART-on-FHIR-example/README.md

 ## From EHR

+If your EHR systems FHIR URL is not in the list of allowed [externalHosts](.nais/dev-gcp.json) you must request it to be added.
+Either create a PR on this repository, or contact the [team responsible for maintaining it](https://github.com/orgs/navikt/teams/helseopplysninger).

-Set the launch URL of this application to https://TODO.nav.no/launch and
+Set the launch URL of this application to https://nav-on-fhir.ekstern.dev.nav.no/launch and ensure you've registered the client-id.

 ## SMART launch sequence

 1. Register app (client-id) with EHR (one-time step)
-2. Launch the app with [EHR launch](https://hl7.org/fhir/smart-app-launch/STU2.2/app-launch.html#launch-app-ehr-launch)
+2. Launch the app using [EHR launch](https://hl7.org/fhir/smart-app-launch/STU2.2/app-launch.html#launch-app-ehr-launch)
 3. Retrieve `.well-known/smart-configuration`
 4. Obtain authorization code
 5. Obtain access response